samra-feroz/CarVix-Website./README.md

 # CarVix-Website.
-A responsive car service website built with HTML , CSS and Tailwind CSS😊❤
+A modern car service website built with HTML , CSS and Tailwind CSS focusing on clean UI design😊❤